miguel-guerrero/slingshot/test_trip/README.md

 # TRIP (Template Rendering In Python)

 Trip is a template renderer that allows you to intermix python with source text.
-It is similar to Mako and Jinja2 widely used to generate web pages dynamically but is lighter and more focused on the pre-preocessing needs required to generate source code like an HDL.
+It is similar to Mako and Jinja2, widely used to generate web pages dynamically, but is lighter and more focused on providing clear error messages.
+The feature set is expected to be adecuate for the needs of generationg HDL.

 # Embedding a block of python code

 The following is an example

     <%
-    code line 1
+    python code line 1
-    code line 2
+    python code line 2
     %>

-indentation is important and must match the expected one based on the previous code
+Indentation is important, as it is in python, and must match the expected one based on the previous code.

-if you need to generate a verbatim piece of output use emit:

-    <%
-    for i in range(5):
-      emit(f'---- {i} ----')
-    %>

 # Interpolating a python variable or an expression